SystemsApproach/tcpcc/algorithm.rst

 time, you get a sawtooth pattern, as illustrated in :numref:`Figure %s
 <fig-sawtooth>`.
 The important concept to understand about AIMD is
 that the source is willing to reduce its congestion window at a much faster rate than it is willing to increase its congestion window.
-This is in contrast to an additive increase/additive decrease strategy in which the window would be increased by 1 packet when an ACK arrives and decreased by 1 when a timeout occurs.
-It has been shown that AIMD is a necessary condition for a congestion-control mechanism to be stable.
+One could imagine an additive increase/additive decrease strategy in which the window would be increased by 1 packet when an ACK arrives and decreased by 1 when a timeout occurs, but this turns out to be too aggressive.
+Responding quickly to congestion is important to stability.

 An intuitive explanation for why TCP decreases the window aggressively and increases it conservatively is that the consequences of having too large a window are compounding.
 This is because when the window is too large, packets that are dropped will be retransmitted, making congestion even worse.
 It is important to get out of this state quickly.
+You can think of AIMD as gently increasing the data in flight to probe for the level at which congestion begins, then aggressively stepping back from the brink of congestion collapse when that level is detected by a timeout.

 Finally, since a timeout is an indication of congestion that triggers multiplicative decrease, TCP needs the most accurate timeout mechanism